-After having uploaded the new firmware via the Web GUI, a context window is opened as shown in Fig. 8.3 offering to reboot the device immediately or to postpone it.
+After having uploaded the new firmware via the Web GUI, a notification window is opened, which offers to reboot the device immediately or to postpone the reboot.
 To reboot the rc_cube at a later time, use the Reboot button on the Web GUI's System tab.